POETSII/pstack/docs/how-it-works.md

 and `stderr` are used for log/err outputs), which are then relayed to Redis using `socat`.
 This setup has several advantages:

-1. It simplifies engine implementation by avoiding socket programming, leaving this chore to `socat`.
+1. It simplifies engine implementation by leaving socket programming chores to `socat`.

 2. It decouples engine implementation from the choice of inter-engine communication channels, permitting great flexibility in alternative engine